Rem Koolhaas: Project on the city

-Volume Magazine
+Volume

 In 2005, Rem Koolhaas co-founded Volume Magazine together with Mark Wigley and Ole Bouman.
 Volume Magazine – the collaborative project by Archis (Amsterdam), AMO and C-lab (Columbia University NY) – is a dynamic experimental think tank devoted to the process of spatial and cultural reflexivity.
 It goes beyond architecture's definition of ‘making buildings’ and reaches out for global views on architecture and design, broader attitudes to social structures, and creating environments to live in.
 The magazine stands for a journalism which detects and anticipates, is proactive and even pre-emptive – a journalism which uncovers potentialities, rather than covering done deals.

+Other analysis

+Koolhaas coined the phrase "generic city" to refer to purpose-built new towns in southeast Asia.
+According to Koolhaas, such a city is "a reflection of present need and present ability.
+It is big enough for everybody.
+It is easy, it does not need maintenance.
+If it gets too small it just expands.
+If it gets old it self destructs and renews.
+It is equally exciting -- or unexciting -- everywhere.
+It can produce a new identity every Monday morning."

 Buildings and projects

-In the late nineties he worked on the design for the new headquarters for Universal.
+In the late 1990s he worked on the design for the new headquarters for Universal.

 Indeed, online marketing and propaganda has been a hallmark of OMA's rise in the current century.
 It has also led to pointed criticism, such as the critique by New York Magazine critic Justin Davidson, who found the 2020 Guggenheim exhibition Countryside, the Future "mildly amusing if it weren’t such terrible waste — of attention, of gallery square footage, of resources, talent, and expertise.
 Bored with being an architect and building things, Koolhaas lets his fingertips graze important topics, genuine insights, and actual lives.
 He treats them all as ironic bric-a-brac, meaningless souvenirs of his meanderings through a fragile world.
 How frustrating that the Guggenheim couldn’t force a little more intellectual rigor on this romp."